-However, this does not mean there are not instances where it can be contested.
+However, there are still instances where someone contests a will.
 Though these situations are rare, they do occur.
+As FT Adviser states:

-A will can be contested for only a few reasons.
+Somone can contest a will for only a few reasons.
 One of the most prominent reasons to contest a will is because there is evidence of fraud.
-Perhaps they had dementia during their last codicil (the official name for updates to the will), or perhaps the signature was falsified.
+Perhaps they had dementia during their last codicil*, or perhaps there was a falsification of the signature.

 Other reasons why a will can be contested is if a named beneficiary doesn’t receive anything in the will, or if the contester financially relied on the deceased but not explicitly named (for example, a previous spouse who relied on childcare support).

 Not everyone can contest a will.
 The only ones who can are

 - Someone who is a beneficiary beforehand but left out later on;